Muscular Damage From Electrical Injury

 One common motor impairment resulting from electrical injuries is muscle weakness.
 Electrical currents can cause direct damage to muscle fibers, leading to muscle atrophy and weakness.
 This can make it difficult for individuals to generate sufficient force to perform everyday tasks such as lifting objects or walking.
 The extent of muscle weakness can vary depending on the severity of the electrical injury and the muscles affected.

-See also Electrical Injury Statistics in Children
+See also Longitudinal Studies on Electrical Injury Outcomes

 In addition to muscle weakness, electrical injuries can also result in coordination difficulties.
 The electrical current can disrupt the normal communication between the muscles and the central nervous system, leading to impaired coordination and control of movements.
 This can manifest as difficulties with fine motor skills, such as writing or manipulating objects, as well as problems with gross motor skills, such as walking or maintaining balance.